-Any non-compliance with the Technical Requirements identified during an audit shall result in the EG system being disconnected from Western Power's network and a Fault Note being placed on the installation.
-The EG system shall not be reconnected to the grid until Western Power is satisfied that the non-compliance has been resolved.
+Any non-compliance with the Technical Requirements or site-specific conditions identified during an audit shall result in the EG system being disconnected from Western Power's network.
+The User will be notified and provided reasons for the non-conformance that needs to be remedied.
+The EG system shall not be reconnected to the grid until the Authorised Agent and Western Power are satisfied that the non-compliance has been resolved.
 Rectification of non-compliance issues shall be at the User's cost.